 Culver Square is in the heart of beautiful Colchester!

-Colchester is a historic Essex town, Britain’s first city and former capital of Roman Britain.
+Colchester is a historic Essex town, it was Britain’s first city and former capital of Roman Britain and has recently been awarded city status as part of the Platinum Jubilee celebrations.
 Its rich history dates back over 2000 years and is ripe for exploring.

-We have a stunning castle situated in the middle of the town centre, cobbled streets leading off the High Street surrounded by beautiful architecture providing a home to many of Colchester’s independent shops and a huge range of national stores.
-The perfect recipe for a vibrant, cultural town centre full of a mix of heritage and modern characteristics.
+We have a stunning castle situated in the middle of the city centre, cobbled streets leading off the High Street surrounded by beautiful architecture providing a home to many of Colchester’s independent shops and a huge range of national stores.
+The perfect recipe for a vibrant, cultural city centre full of a mix of heritage and modern characteristics.

 The choice of cuisines in Colchester is endless!
 You can choose from big brands to independents, cafes to bars, restaurants and pubs.
 In Colchester is the ‘go-to’ place for finding that place to eat, see reviews and find opening hours all in one place.
 For the best things to do in Colchester head over to Visit Colchester.

-Here are some of the things in our beautiful town that we love about it….
+Here are some of the things in our beautiful city that we love about it….

 History & Heritage

 Colchester has a colourful history dating back over two thousand years.
-It’s a history you can share by visiting the town’s award-winning museums where you can see collections of international importance.
+It’s a history you can share by visiting the cities award-winning museums where you can see collections of international importance.

 Arts & Culture

-Colchester is a culturally rich town, home to three theatres, an arts centre and several galleries including the internationally important Firstsite gallery.
-The town has a thriving artistic commmunity ensuring there is always a strong progamme of exhibitions, theatre, music and more happening in the town.
+Colchester is a culturally rich city, home to three theatres, an arts centre and several galleries including the internationally important Firstsite gallery.
+The city has a thriving artistic community ensuring there is always a strong progamme of exhibitions, theatre, music and more happening in the city.

-There’s no shortage of Theatres in Colchester, with the Mercury Theatre and smaller Headgate Theatre serving the town centre, and the Lakeside Theatre based on the University of Essex campus just outside town.
+There’s no shortage of Theatres in Colchester, with the Mercury Theatre and smaller Headgate Theatre serving the city centre, and the Lakeside Theatre based on the University of Essex campus just outside city.